 When I first saw Adi Granov’s Ironman Helmet design in the movie, I was overwhelmed by how he had designed something that looked so geometrically simple yet harbored such a high-tech sophisticated look at the same time.

-Very naturally, I seek to replicate that design for the sake of my own satisfaction.
+Very naturally, I seek to replicate that design for my own satisfaction.

-I will also be taking this opportunity to share some of the key points I engage in when modeling hard surfaces as I have received a number of emails regarding how I go about modeling the Evangelion Eva heads which you can see here.
+I will also be taking this opportunity to share some of the key points I engage in when modeling hard surfaces, as I have received a number of emails regarding how I model the Evangelion Eva heads which you can see here.

 The principle is the same, the key is to “Tighten the Edges” to create that fantastic highlight catching edge fillet effect when the 3D model is subdivided.